-According to legend, the tragic slaying of the queen was what roused the strength and bravery in the Siamese to repell that particular Burmese invasion.
-Though not overcrowded thanks to its spacious confines, the park sees a lot of local visitors on weekends, and a small but good food market sets up nearby.
+Though not overcrowded thanks to its spacious confines, the park sees a lot of local visitors on weekends and a small but good food market sets up nearby.
 If you make it this far, you might as well enjoy a picnic under a tree.

 Queen Suriyothai Monument is located six km northwest of the island.
-If coming from Chedi Phu Khao Thong, continue along the riverside road and take a right onto Route 347, which takes you straight to the park entrance on the left after a few hundred metres.
+If coming from Chedi Phu Khao Thong, continue northwest along the riverside road and take a right on Route 347, which runs straight to the park entrance on the left after a few hundred metres.
 There’s also a back way into the park from the road that runs along the east bank of the Chao Phraya River.